acidbubbles/vam-plugin-template/README.md

 - Replace the content of `README.md` by your own content.
 - Replace the author name in [LICENSE.md](LICENSE.md) file to put your own name (it's all right, you have my blessing!)

+## About `MVRScript`

+The plugin is really a Unity [MonoBehavior](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), which means you can use methods like `Update`, `FixedUpdate`, `OnEnable`, `OnDisable` and `OnDestroy`. `Init` however is called by Virt-A-Mate.

+Keep in mind however that `OnEnable` will be called _before_ `Init`.

 ## Validate locally

 You can run `dotnet build` in the plugin folder, and it'll show you any compilation errors.
 This is faster than going in VaM to do so!
+I recommend installing .NET 5 or more recent.

 ## Package var using GitHub Actions